tensorflow/models/syntaxnet/README.md

   --logtostderr
 ```

-## Training a POS Tagger and a Dependency Parser with Neurosis
+## Tutorial: Training a POS Tagger and a Dependency Parser with Neurosis

 This is a set of instructions to train a POS tagger and a dependency parser
 with Neurosis.